 Pretty much every traveller to Budapest discovers Szimpla, a legendary bar that has (deservedly) featured in every Budapest guidebook for the last decade, and a simply great place to party until sunrise.
 But what most visitors don’t know about the mother of the city’s emblematic ruin pubs is that it turns into a local farmer’s market every Sunday morning, with a fantastic selection of locally produced salamis, homemade syrups, every flavour of jam, and much more on offer.
 The mission of the farmers market is to bring healthy, farm-fresh and home-grown products to the city.
 Usually the market also features live music from local bands, not to mention the opportunity to thoroughly explore this eclectic ruin bar in all it’s glory during daylight hours.
 More info here.

 2# Underground Caving

 Did you know there is a huge network of underground caves scattered around the city?
-You can take a tour of this subterranean world, dressed in a tough miner’s suit and helmet – which are absolutely necessary to prevent unwanted bumps and bruises as you wiggle your way through some tight spaces – via local company Caving Under Budapest.
+You can take a tour of this subterranean world, dressed in a tough miner’s suit and helmet – which are absolutely necessary to prevent unwanted bumps and bruises as you wiggle your way through some tight spaces.
+You can book via Caving Under Budapest or Get Your Guide.
 This activity isn’t for the faint of heart, as there are many places in the caves where you must lay down and inch your way through the narrow tunnels.
 But if you’re into extreme sports and you’d like a unique experience, the adventurous crawling and climbing tour through the Pál-völgyi cave system might just be the highlight of your trip.

 3# Vajdahunyad Castle